 "We didn't realise how that would almost be a mindfuck in a weird way, being in such a narrow space," she says.
 "We would be watching TV and our feet would hit the TV.
 We also had a cockroach infestation, and it was a nightmare."

-So Clemence and her partner took the plunge, leaving their rent-stabilised railroad apartment for a high-rise home — for the steep price of $3,150 (£2,760) a month.
+So they took the plunge, leaving their rent-stabilised railroad apartment for a high-rise home — for the steep price of $3,150 (£2,760) a month.
 "I've never paid that much money for rent in my life," she says.

 Still, the 29-year-old put her energy into making her apartment as far from cookie-cutter as possible.
 They exposed the raw wood of their kitchen counter, outfitted the living room with a custom couch, and decked out shelves with piles of books and art.
 "It's ultimately really great and comfortable, the opposite of what we had before," she says.
 "Whenever we go to this apartment, we feel like we kinda don't deserve it."